 Even if you don't have a social contract, you should use this time to review expectations and procedures.

-In my classroom, I always reiterate the fact that they are halfway done with the school year.
-This means my expectations are going to begin to shift to preparing them for the next grade.
+In my classroom, I always reiterate that they are halfway done with the school year.
+This means my expectations will begin to shift to preparing them for the next grade.
 Since we have morning circle time, I use this as my opportunity to refresh on how things work in our classroom.

 To keep things interactive, I have the students take the lead.
 They remind us of the various expectations in class and share why they are important.